-- 19. Belsen Getty, through Deru and Limpert, failed to follow or enforce its own policies and procedures to prevent insider trading.
+27. Belsen Getty, through Deru and Limpert, failed to follow or enforce its own policies and procedures to prevent insider trading.
 Belsen Getty's Code of Ethics states it will place a company's securities on a "restricted list" or "watch list" when employees possess material, non-public information about the company.
-In addition, the Code of Ethics states that where its employees serve on the board of directors of a public company, Belsen Getty will implement an appropriate procedure to isolate such person from making decisions relating to the company's securities. - 20.
-Belsen Getty principals Deru and Limpert served on the boards or were officers of a number of public companies, including Nine Mile, ProFire, and Prime Resource.
+In addition, the Code of Ethics states that where its employees serve on the board of directors of a public company, Belsen Getty will implement an appropriate procedure to isolate such person from making decisions relating to the company's securities.

+28. Belsen Getty principals Deru and Limpert served on the boards or were officers of a number of public companies, including Nine Mile, ProFire, and Prime Resource.
 Belsen Getty never placed those companies' securities or any others on a restricted list or watch list and never implemented an isolation procedure for any company, although Belsen Getty principals and employees served on the boards of those companies and possessed inside information about the companies.
-Belsen Getty, through Deru and Limpert, failed to enforce the Code of Ethics, even though they were fully aware of the requirements and were aware that Belsen Getty principals and employees served as directors of public companies and possessed inside information. - 21.
-Belsen Getty did not have adequate policies and procedures in place and, through Deru and Limpert, did not enforce its own policies and procedures.
+Deru, as Chief Compliance Officer, and Limpert, as a principal of Belsen Getty, failed to enforce the Code of Ethics, even though they were fully aware of the requirements and were aware that Belsen Getty principals and employees served as directors of public companies and possessed inside information.

+29. Belsen Getty did not have adequate policies and procedures in place and, through Deru and Limpert, did not enforce its own policies and procedures.
 The policies did not adequately address conflicts of interest and did not have procedures in place to inform clients of conflicts.
 Because these policies were not in place, clients did not receive adequate disclosure about conflicts and whether their investment adviser was providing disinterested investment advisory services.
-Furthermore, contrary to Belsen Getty's policies and procedures, Belsen Getty, Deru, and Limpert placed their own interests ahead of Belsen Getty clients and failed to disclose the facts giving rise to these conflicts of interest.
-Deru and Limpert were responsible for complying with the Advisers Act but failed to do so. - 22.
-Deru and Limpert knew or were reckless in not knowing that Belsen Getty's policies and procedures were inadequate and unenforced.
+Furthermore, contrary to Belsen Getty's policies and procedures, Belsen Getty, Deru, and Limpert often placed their own interests ahead of Belsen Getty clients and did not make adequate disclosures regarding investment recommendations.
+As principals of Belsen Getty, Deru and Limpert were responsible for complying with the Advisers Act and Belsen Getty's Code of Ethics, but failed to do so.

+30. Deru and Limpert knew or were reckless in not knowing that Belsen Getty's policies and procedures were inadequate and unenforced.
 Deru and Limpert knew or were reckless in not knowing that their acts or omissions would contribute to Belsen Getty's failure to design, maintain and enforce written insider trading policies, a Code of Ethics, and procedures reasonably designed to prevent violation of the Advisers Act.